Pistonight/celer-presets/totk/README.md

 ```

 #### `Cave`
 Cave entrances.
-The cave icon is be different for the doc and map.
+The cave icon is different on the doc and map.
 The in-game icon is used on the map and the celer-style icon is used on the doc.

 Each cave is identified by its name.
 If the name ends with "Cave", that part is omitted.
 ```yaml